Manganese is a brittle, hard, gray-white critical metal that is vital for human life.

 1. Manganese is essential for free oxygen on Earth

-Manganese is an essential element in photosynthesis, and without it there would be no free oxygen on Earth.
-What’s more, manganese is an essential nutrient that is involved in many chemical processes in the body, including bone formation.
+One of the key manganese properties to know is that it’s an essential element in photosynthesis, and without it there would be no free oxygen on Earth.
+What’s more, manganese is an crucial nutrient that is involved in many chemical processes in the body, including bone formation.

 2. Manganese uses are diverse